 My research focuses on geology, soils, plants, and climate change.
 For my PhD work, I am studying ancient, buried soils (paleosols).
 Specifically, I use paleosols to examine past climates on Earth and the evolution of life.

 Paleosols on Mars are also high-priority locations for biosignature investigation and Mars Sample Return, so my work also examines Mars-like paleosols from Earth to determine the biosignature preservation potential of martian paleosols.

-Paleosols from the Archean (2.6 billion years ago, Ga) contain the oldest undisputed evidence of life on the surface of the Earth which are carbonanceous microfossils that appear to be derived from cyanobacterial mats living on the soil surface.
-However, recent discoveries of much older (3 – 3.7 Ga) sedimentary rocks which appear to be paleosols also contain tantalizing evidence of life, including putative carbonaceous microfossils and isotopically light carbon and sulfur.
+Paleosols (weathering profiles) from the Archean (2.6 billion years ago, Ga) contain the oldest undisputed evidence of life on the surface of the Earth which appear to be carbonanceous microfossils that may represent cyanobacterial mats living on the soil surface.
+However, recent discoveries of much older (3 – 3.7 Ga) sedimentary rocks which appear to be weathering profiles also contain tantalizing evidence of life, including putative carbonaceous microfossils and isotopically light carbon and sulfur.

 The enduring question remains: On Earth, when did life first emerge on land?